ufs-community/land-DA_workflow/docs/source/DASystem.rst

       ..
 COMMENT Add def here!!

       ``name``
          Specifies the name of distribution.
-Valid values: ``Halo`` | InefficientDistribution
+Valid values include: ``Halo``

-         ..
-COMMENT: Other valid values?
-Can InefficientDistribution be used with Land DA?

       ``halo size``
          Specifies the size of the halo distribution.
-Valid values: ``250e3``

-         ..
-COMMENT: Other valid values?
+Format is e-notation.
+For example: ``250e3``

    ``simulated variables``
       Specifies the list of variables that need to be simulated by observation operator.
 Valid values: ``[totalSnowDepth]``

-   ``observed variables``
-      Specifies the list of observed variables.
-Valid values: ``[totalSnowDepth]``

-      ..
-COMMENT: Add complete list of valid values to the 2 variables above!

    ``obsdatain``
       This section specifies information about the observation input data.